Unlimity/Stinson/README.md

     }
 ```

 `render` function is invoked by `Stinson` on every message that has been processed.
 Here you interact with your `View` and apply your current view state.
 Please note, that `view` property of `Presenter` is mutable and nullable.
-Thus it should be accessed view safe call operator `?`:
+Thus it should be accessed via safe call operator `?`:

 ```kotlin
     override fun render(state: LoginState) {